SeesKo/compressify_image_shrinker/README.md

 # Compressify

-Compressify is a web application designed for image compression.
-It allows users to upload images, select the desired compression level, compress the images, and download the compressed versions.
-Additionally, the application keeps track of uploaded, compressed, and deleted files in a SQLite database.
+Compressify is a web application designed to compress images, making them smaller and more manageable without significant loss in quality.
+This application allows users to upload images directly from their device or via URL, select the desired compression level, compress the images, and download the compressed versions.

 ## Features